 “THE COLOR LINE—Reese Artes, the man who assaulted the colored boy, Johnnie Robinson, was fined fifteen dollars and costs.
 Not being able to plank down the needful, he was kindly escorted by Constable Dick, last Monday evening, to the Hotel du Barnes, at Pekin, where he will have leisure to reflect upon his last ‘northern outrage.’”

-Neither Reese Artes nor Johnnie Robinson do not appear in any census data or other records placing them in Washington, Illinois.
+Neither Reese Artes nor Johnnie Robinson appear in any census data or other records placing them in Washington, Illinois.
 Constable Dick, however, was a documented Washington peace officer of the time.

-In the 1880 census there is a family listed as “Mulatto” living in the city.
+In the 1880 census, there is a family listed as “Mulatto” living in the city.
 George Williams, his wife Nancy, and children Georgeanna and Albert.
 Trying to research this family further using census records proved difficult.
-It is clear they lived in Knoxville, Illinois for the 1870 census and they are not in Washington in the 1900 census.
-Also in this census a horse trainer named Robert Bush had 3 Black laborers (Benjamin Miller, his wife Lou, and Austin Hinton) living on his property, most likely northeast of town outside of city limits but within the township.
+It is clear they lived in Knoxville, Illinois, for the 1870 census, and they were not in Washington in the 1900 census.
+Also, in this census, a horse trainer named Robert Bush had 3 Black laborers (Benjamin Miller, his wife Lou, and Austin Hinton) living on his property, most likely northeast of town outside city limits but within the township.

-Also in the 1880 census you see Peoria start to mirror Illinois a bit in terms of racial makeup, while Tazewell County continues to be almost all White.
+Also, in the 1880 census, Peoria mirrors Illinois a bit in terms of racial makeup, while Tazewell County continues to be almost all White.
 This Black movement to large cities wasn’t natural.
-As James Loewen points out in his book “Sundown Towns: A Hidden Dimension of American Racism,” in the late 1800’s freed slaves were migrating north and they were coming from various types of communities, large and small.
+As James Loewen points out in his book “Sundown Towns: A Hidden Dimension of American Racism,” in the late 1800s, freed slaves were migrating north, coming from various types of communities, large and small.
 They had no predisposition to living in a large metropolis.
 White immigrants from Europe had no problems settling into small towns in America.
 There is no reason the Black migrants from the south would not have settled into the same situation, given the opportunity.
-Washington, and in the larger sense Tazewell County, was not a place “unseen” by Black migrants from the south.
-Washington in particular, with its proximity to the Illinois River and significant road and railroad systems, should have easily been a stopping point.
+Washington, and in the larger sense, Tazewell County, was not a place “unseen” by Black migrants from the south.
+Washington, in particular, with its proximity to the Illinois River and significant road and railroad systems, should have easily been a stopping point.

 As the years passed and the Civil War memories faded, Republicans became less enthusiastic regarding their support and defense of Blacks and more apathetic.
-Couple that with the Democratic Party at the time being known as the “White Man Party,” Black people were becoming “a man without a country,” so to speak.
-Attitudes of white supremacy or the concept of Black people being inferior to Whites gained traction as a justification for slavery, and America became more racist.
-Many cities large and small across the United States started enacting local laws or unwritten policies to remove and keep Blacks out of their communities.
+Couple that with the Democratic Party at the time being known as the “White Man Party,” Black people were becoming “men without a country,” so to speak.
+Attitudes of white supremacy, or the concept of Black people being inferior to Whites, gained traction as a justification for slavery, and America became more racist.
+Many cities, large and small, across the United States started enacting local laws or unwritten policies to remove and keep Blacks out of their communities.
 These towns, later called “sundown towns” based on some municipalities’ laws of all Black people being required to leave by sundown, succeeded in keeping their towns essentially all White.
-Blacks that were removed or not allowed in sundown towns were funneled to larger cities and they formed large neighborhoods which became known as “ghettos.”
+Blacks who were removed or not allowed in sundown towns were funneled to larger cities, forming large neighborhoods, known as “ghettos.”

 In the May 26, 1887 edition of the Washington News, there is a small article regarding a large turnout for the Washington High School graduation.
 The article begins: